 3) Neglecting to secure support payments with insurance

-Many attorneys fail to advise this cost-effective way to protect you: getting insurance to make support payments should the unforeseen happen.
+Many attorneys fail to advise this cost-effective way to protect you: getting insurance to make support payments, should the unforeseen happen.
 The specific implementations can take many forms, but if you are the beneficiary of the policy, you will be protected.

-However, you should make sure you own the policies, and that any premium payments are kept current.
+However, you should make sure that you own the policies, and that any premium payments are kept current.
 Otherwise, you will find yourself at a loss when you need the funds.

-A CDFA can serve an essential addition to your divorce team, regardless of whether or not you are going through litigation, mediation, arbitration, or a collaborative divorce process.
+A CDFA can serve as an essential addition to your divorce team, whether or not you are going through litigation, mediation, arbitration, or a collaborative divorce process.
 As The Wall Street Journal identified, a CDFA can help “watch out for tax snafus, help clients obtain health insurance after a split, and demystify tough-to-value private-equity or hedge-fund investments.”